leo-editor/leo-editor/leo/doc/demo.md

 - Demo scripts can not be undone/redone in a single step, unless each demo script makes *itself* undoable.

+- The demo-next command executes demo scripts *in the present outline*.
+Demo scripts may create new outlines, thereby changing the meaning of c.
+It is up to each demo script to handle such complications.

 - Leo's undo command is limited to the presently selected outline.
 If a demo script opens another outline, there is no *automatic* way of selecting the previous outline.

-- Chaining from one script to another using demo.next() cause a recursion.
-This would be a problem only if a presentation had hundreds of demo scripts.
+- Chaining from one script to another using demo.next() in the demo script is valid and harmless.
+Yes, this creates a recursive call to demo.next(), but this would be a problem only if a presentation had hundreds of demo scripts.

 # Acknowledgements